Nominations for the 2025 Awards scheme are now open.

 • Supporting Documentation – PDF document (maximum five pages).

-• Media/Video – A video demonstrating the outcomes of the project or initiative (no more than three-minute duration), uploaded to a publicly viewable platform eg. Youtube, Vimeo or Microsoft Stream through your school account.
+• Media/Video – A video demonstrating the outcomes of the project or initiative (no more than three-minute duration), uploaded to a publicly viewable platform e.g. Youtube or Vimeo.
+Videos must not exceed three minutes in length.

 Any staff member in schools can make the application or be nominated (group nominations are also accepted).